Doses for people who are immunocompromised

 J&J Fact Sheets for Recipients and Caregivers and the CDC webpage

 COVID-19 Vaccines for Moderately to Severely Immunocompromised People.

 Continue to protect yourself

 It is important to continue to protect yourself even if you get a 3rd dose of vaccine or booster dose.
-This includes wearing a well-fitting mask, maintaining physical distance, avoiding crowded places or spaces with poor air flow, and washing hands often.
+This includes wearing a mask the fits and filters well, maintaining physical distance, avoiding crowded places or spaces with poor air flow, and washing hands often.
 Consider “double masking” (wearing a cloth face mask over surgical mask) or an N95 respirator for a higher level of protection.
-The people you are in close contact with can help to protect you by getting vaccinated if eligible (including booster doses).
+The people you are in close contact with can help to protect you by getting vaccinated and boosted if eligible.